tjur-org/simplestatemachine/README.md

 ## Transitioning to a different state

-As a part of handling a message, you can return that you want to transition to a different state
+As a result of handling a message, you can return that you want to transition to a different state:

 ````
 if (message is LaunchMessage) {
-    return handled(LaunchState::class)
+    return transitionTo(LaunchState::class)
 }
 ````

+By default this will clear the message queue in the state machine.

 ## Initializing states